 Statement of Purpose

 Give a brief statement outlining your reasons for undertaking a graduate program, your particular area of specialization within the major field, your past academic work, and your plans for future occupation or profession.
 Include any additional information that may assist the selection committee in evaluating your preparation and aptitude for graduate study at UCSB.
+There is no page requirement, but most statements are 2-3 pages long.

 Personal Achievements & Contributions Statement

 Describe any aspects of your personal background, accomplishments, or achievements that you feel are important in evaluating your application for graduate study.
 For example, please describe if you have experienced economic challenges in achieving higher education, such as being financially responsible for family members or dependents, having to work significant hours during undergraduate schooling or coming from a family background of limited income.
 Please describe if you have any unusual or varied life experiences that might contribute to the diversity of the graduate group, such as fluency in other languages, experience living in bicultural communities, academic research interests focusing on cultural, societal, or educational problems as they affect underserved segments of society, or evidence of an intention to use the graduate degree toward serving disadvantaged individuals or populations.
+There is no page requirement, but most statements are 2-3 pages long.

 Resume or CV